Home / ISO 27001 Annex A Controls / ISO 27001 Annex A 8.27 Secure Systems Architecture and Engineering Principles

 ISO 27001 Secure Systems Architecture and Engineering Principles

-ISO 27001 Annex A 8.27 Secure Systems Architecture and Engineering Principles is an ISO 27001 Annex A control that requires an organisation to design security into all architecture layers in the development lifecycle.
+ISO 27001 Annex A 8.27 Secure Systems Architecture and Engineering Principles is an ISO 27001 control that requires an organisation to design security into all architecture layers in the development lifecycle.
 You may hear the term – ‘security by design and default’.

 Purpose